bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/recruiting-co-researchers.md

 Information about the project should be phrased and presented in a way that is appropriate for young people, e.g., in concise language, as a visually appealing poster or leaflet.
 Social media and websites are an important source of information for young people and can be used to distribute recruitment calls, too.
 To inform young people about the project, find out which social media sites or webpages they know and use.
 These could be event calendars, micro-influencers in your community, or local blogs.

-::: info Case study: Strategies to reach young people used in 'Co-creating our city' pilot project in Düsseldorf
+::: info Case study: Strategies to reach young people used in 'Co-Creating Our City' pilot project in Düsseldorf

 |  | Düsseldorf |
 |---|---|